Jamesrbucy/Jamesrbucy.github.io/index.md

 ## DAY 1: Code 102 Intro

 _**Growth Mindset**_
 Having a growth mindset is all about not being your own worst enemy.
 Every coder comes across points in their career which causes them to question themselves and if you cant keep a growth mindset, you may burn out.
-Here are some examples to stay in that posotive state of mind.
+Here are some examples to stay in that positive state of mind.

 1. Dont say to yourself I cant do this, say I cant do this _yet!_
 1. Dont be concerned that someone knows more than you, realize that everyone went through what you are.